laccore/ImageProcessing/doc/geotek/manual.markdown

 and the Initial Core Description (ICD) tool [PSICAT](https://csdco.umn.edu/resources/software/psicat).

 The Converter was developed to replace a collection of Photoshop scripts.
-It is free, available for Windows and macOS/OSX, written in [Python](https://python.org), and leans heavily on the [Pillow](https://python-pillow.org/) imaging library.
+It is free, available for Windows and macOS/OSX, written in [Python](https://python.org), and leans heavily on the [OpenCV](https://opencv.org/) imaging library.
 Source code is available on [GitHub](https://github.com/laccore/ImageProcessing).

-## Overview
+## What the Converter Does

 For each vertically-oriented core image processed, the Converter: